ToroCraft/Minecoprocessors/README.md

 ## Development Environment Setup
 Download the desired version of Forge MDK from https://files.minecraftforge.net/ and unzip the MDK into a new directory.
-After the MDK is unzipped, clone this repo into the `src` directory as `main`.
+After the MDK is unzipped, clone this repository into the `src` directory as `main`.
 Then you will need to either copy or link the `build.gradle` from the repository to the root of the MDK, replacing the original one.

 ### Setup Example
 Replace `<MC_VERSION>` with the Minecraft version of the MDK (for example `~/mdk_1.11.2`) and `<MDK_FILE>` with the file name of the MDK you downloaded (for example `forge-1.10.2-13.20.0.2228-mdk.zip`)